-This sponsored post with Plant Therapy is all about a fun summer spa treatment: DIY lip scrub.
-And it's easier than it sounds!
+Ready for a fun summer spa treatment: a DIY lip scrub.
+I promise, it's easier than it sounds!
 I can't wait to help soften and hydrate your lips with a scent that makes you feel like you're on vacation in the Florida Keys.
 In this homemade lip scrub, I use steam distilled essential oils that are safe + delicious for your lips.

 A few years ago, we took a family trip to the Florida Keys.
 From the Cuban coffee to the chickens walking the streets— I was in love!
 Yet my fav part was the shampoo in our hotel— they had a key lime shampoo that was incredible!
 The scent alone made me instantly happy.
 I couldn't get enough of it!
 I took a few travel size bottles home to keep in our guest shower.

-This lip scrub recipe I created brings the scent right back to me and makes me happy.
+This lip scrub recipe brings the scent right back to me and makes me happy.
 Hope you enjoy it too.

 To use: Simply scoop a small amount onto your index finger, then vigorously scrub into your lips for about 10-15 seconds.
 Then rinse with warm water and enjoy those beautifully exfoliated lips!

 While you aren't ingesting this beauty treatment, it's fun to make different flavored ones as they will be applied right under your nose.
 You can always mix and match a variety of oils to create your own blends.
 Here's some that I played with:

 - Steam distilled lemon + steam distilled lime

 Choosing the Right Essential Oils

 I've been a longtime fan of Plant Therapy essential oils.
 I trust their products as well as their expertise in how to use essential oils safely and also the great deals they offer.
 They taught me an interesting thing while making this DIY lip scrub recipe...